Connecticut Assault on a Police Officer Lawyer

 Additionally, what is considered “physical injury” to a police officer has also been liberally interpreted by Connecticut courts and prosecutors.
 The definition is simple: for an officer to suffer “physical injury,” the officer must only feel some sort of “physical pain.”
 Contrary to what many of our clients think is minimally required for a 53a-167c Assault on a Police Officer crime, there is no requirement for the victim police officer to show proof of a broken bone, hospital visit, doctor’s visit or even a doctor’s note.
 If you think that this is a broad and unfair standard for people arrested for a 53a-176c Assault on a Police Officer charge, that’s because it is.
 In fact, we have seen police test the boundaries of this crime by slapping our clients with this charge for conduct that would not ordinarily be considered grounds for an assault charge: pushing, shoving, spitting on a police officer, or stepping in to break up a scuffle.
 This law provides a completely subjective standard for the arresting officer to assess whether the officer has experienced “physical injury” and “pain.”
 That’s why you need an experienced Connecticut Assault on a Police Officer Lawyer to break down the elements of a 53a-176c Assault on Police Officer arrest, chip away at the defects and deficiencies in your case, and ultimately try to persuade Connecticut prosecutors to dismiss your case.

-Penalties for Assault of a Police Officer Charges
+What Are The Penalties for Assault of a Police Officer Charges?

 The criminal penalties and jail time for 53a-176c Assault of Police Officer are substantial.
 It is a Class C Felony which carries a jail sentence of up to 10 years, a maximum $10,000 fine, and years of probation.

-Assault of a Police Officer Charge Doesn’t Just Protect the Police
+Does Assault of a Police Officer Charge Only Protect the Police?

 While this statute is most commonly charged in connection with assaults of police officers and State Troopers, the Statute also protects other categories of peace officers, public servants and emergency medical personnel.
 Here’s just a sampling of the additional classes of individuals who, if assaulted, will trigger a 53a-176c felony charge and arrest: